borisbabic/popcornisntcorn.com/README.md

 Then run `docker-compose up` to get it up.

 # FAQ
+## What's with the labels in the docker-compose.yml
+I'm deploying this to my personal rancher setup that uses traefik.
+That's what the labels are for and why the file is located in `deploy/notcorn`
 ## What's with the docker-compose.override.yml
 It's done like so to isolate the stuff needed locally, we don't want the port open in "production" but we do locally.